apparition47/MailTrackerBlockerApp/README.md

     </a>
 </p>

 **MailTrackerBlocker** is a tracker blocker for Mail.
 Email marketers and other interests often embed invisible trackers in HTML emails so they can track how often, when and where you open your emails.
-Enable the included Mail extension to block spy pixels from your emails.
+Enable the included Mail extension to find out who is tracking you and to block spy pixels from your emails.

 #### Available in the Mac App Store